-- Production For site SA, production subentity settings are required to set up work centers and define production data, such as production order series, operation settings, and handling of materials for both the oxygen masks and the completed aircraft.
-For sites SB and SC, production settings are only needed for the completed aircraft. - Warehousing For all sites, warehousing subentity settings are required to set up warehouses and define settings that control the inbound and outbound flow at each site.
-See Multisite in Warehousing. - Sales For all sites, sales subentity settings are required to ship the completed aircraft based on sales orders. - Procurement Sites SB and SC also require procurement subentity settings.
+- Production For site SA, production subentity settings are required to set up work centers and define production data.
+Production data includes production order series, operation settings, and handling of materials for both the oxygen masks and the completed aircraft.
+For sites SB and SC, production settings are needed only for the completed aircraft. - Warehousing For all sites, warehousing subentity settings are required to set up warehouses and define settings that control the inbound and outbound flow at each site.
+See Warehousing User Guide for Multisite. - Sales For all sites, sales subentity settings are required to ship the completed aircraft based on sales orders. - Procurement Sites SB and SC also require procurement subentity settings.
 These settings are required to receive the purchased oxygen masks based on purchase orders.